Kottaimedu Mosque - Tamilnadu

 Speciality of Kottaimedu Mosque

-One of the unique speciality of this mosque is its underground water tank which is believed to have healing properties and when people take a dip in the tank they experience a supernatural healing
+One of the unique features of this mosque is its underground water tank, which is believed to have healing properties.
+When people take a dip in the tank, they experience a supernatural healing.

 Visiting time of Kottaimedu Mosque